-Gains and losses arising from changes in fair value of spots, forwards, futures, swaps and accumulator contracts are shown in the Statements of Comprehensive Income as "Change in unrealized gain (loss)" of the respective derivative contract and in the Statements of Financial Position as "Unrealized Gain" or "Unrealized Loss" of the derivative contract until the contracts are closed out or expire.
-Once the contracts are closed out or expired, the resulting realized gains and losses, of forwards, futures, swaps and accumulator contracts are shown in the Statements of Comprehensive Income as "Net Realized gain (loss)" of the respective derivative contract.
+Gains and losses arising from changes in fair value of spots, forwards, futures, swaps and accumulator contracts are shown in the Statements of Comprehensive Income as "Change in unrealized gain (loss)" of the respective derivative contract and in the Statements of Financial Position as "Unrealized Gain" or "Unrealized Loss" of the respective derivative contract until the contracts are closed out or have expired.
+Once the contracts are closed out or expired, the resulting realized gains and losses, of forwards, futures, swap and accumulator contracts are shown in the Statements of Comprehensive Income as "Net Realized gain (loss)" of the respective derivative contract.

 Dividend income and distributions from underlying funds are recognized on the ex-dividend date.
 Where applicable, interest and dividends on investments sold short are accrued as earned and are reported as a liability in the Statements of Financial Position in "Payable for Interest and dividends on securities sold short" and in the Statements of Comprehensive Income in "Dividend and interest expense on securities sold short".
 Distributions received from income trusts are recognized based on the nature of the underlying components such as dividend income, interest income, capital gains, and return of capital by applying previous year characterizations reported by the trust as current year characterizations are not available until the following year.
+The interest income component of the distributions received from underlying funds are included as part of "Interest for distribution purposes" in the Statements of Comprehensive Income.